tom-seddon/imgui/examples/addons_examples/README_FIRST.txt

 That's why I've said "for expert programmers only" above.

 Currently "yes addons" are:
 -> imguipdfviewer.h/cpp:	depends on -lpoppler-glib (that depends on glib-2.0 and cairo, and probably on STL as well).
+-> imguidock.h/cpp:			no dependencies.
+License: MIT. [from: https://github.com/nem0/LumixEngine/blob/master/src/editor/imgui/imgui_dock.h]

 ===========================================